Andie Zitek

 Coach Dorr is a mentor to countless students and athletes, constantly serving as a supportive presence in their lives and demonstrating all that they can accomplish on the playing field and in life.

-Suzi Miller’s journey with Special Olympics Colorado began three decades ago, when a friend introduced her and her late husband, Scott, to the organization.
+The Miller family’s journey with Special Olympics Colorado began three decades ago, when a friend introduced Suzi and her late husband, Scott, to the organization.
 Since then, Suzi has remained steadfastly committed.

 Suzi is an integral member of the Games Organizing Committee (GOC), a dedicated team that works tirelessly year-round behind the scenes to plan and execute SOCO’s State Games.
 Suzi also volunteers her time at all state games and many fundraisers, and many recognize her as the creative mind behind your favorite souvenirs, a role she has dedicated countless hours during her remarkable 30-year tenure with Special Olympics.

 Volunteering is a family affair, as her children and their children have become dedicated volunteers alongside Suzi.
-Suzi’s selfless generosity of time, commitment and dedication to the spirit of Special Olympics has earned her the title of the 2024 Volunteer of the Year.
+The Miller family’s selfless generosity of time, commitment and dedication to the spirit of Special Olympics has earned them the title of the 2024 Volunteers of the Year.

 Denver Police Department